-Dr. D’Amico uses either an open or closed surgical method, depending on the unique situation of each patient.
+Dr. D’Amico & Dr. Ferrauiola use either an open or closed surgical method, depending on the unique situation of each patient.
 He prefers the closed method due to its lack of a visible scar, but that method isn’t always the best option.

-Open rhinoplasty — In open rhinoplasty, Dr. D’Amico makes a small incision across the columella (the small strip of skin between the nostrils).
+Open rhinoplasty — In an open nose surgery, Dr. D’Amico & Dr. Ferrauiola make a small incision across the columella (the small strip of skin between the nostrils).
 He then lifts the skin up and back from the tip of the nose to expose the bone and cartilage.
 Whether building up or reducing the bridge, the open method provides excellent access.
-Once the changes are made, the skin and tissue is re-draped over the new underlying structure.
+Once the changes are made, the skin and tissue are re-draped over the new underlying structure.
 This method leaves a small scar on the columella, but it is innocuous and becomes almost invisible over time.

-Closed rhinoplasty — Dr. D’Amico uses the closed method where possible, as all of the incisions are made within the nose, eliminating any outer scarring.
+Closed rhinoplasty — Dr. D’Amico & Dr. Ferrauiola use the closed method where possible, as all of the incisions are made within the nose, eliminating any outer scarring.
 The closed method is effective when the size of the overall nose is being changed, and to address breathing problems.
 Once the incisions are made, the soft tissues are separated from the bone and cartilage.
 When the nose is being made thinner or smaller, the nasal bones will be fractured to allow reduction.
-If increasing the size, Dr. D’Amico can use cartilage or bone from the patient’s ears or ribs, or he can use synthetic material.
+If increasing the size, Dr. D’Amico & Dr. Ferrauiola can use cartilage or bone from the patient’s ears or ribs, or they can use synthetic material.

 Due to swelling, it will take around six months to fully realize your new nose, although this can vary between patients.
 You can’t get frustrated at periods of swelling, as this is completely normal due to the trauma that is involved with nose surgery.
 But when all is said and done, you’ll be pleased with your new nose and your results will last the rest of your life.